Cwarburg/Enron-network-analysis/index.md

 ## Key Findings

-After calculating the centrality score for the remaining employees, we discovred that Sara Shackleton, Tana Jones and Mark Taylor were the most central figures in the dataset.
+Centrality scores quantify the importance or influence of a node within a network based on its position and connections.
+After calculating these scores for the Enron employees, we found that Sara Shackleton, Tana Jones, and Mark Taylor, Louise Kitchens and Elizabeth Sager emerged as the most central figures in the communication network.
 <figure>
   <img src="images/centrality.png" alt="Centrality of the Enron dataset" />
   <figcaption>Figure 1.
 Enron email network: node size ∝ number of unique contacts.</figcaption>